Are you slave to anxious compulsions?

-Anxious impulses are often intrusive and have painful consequences.
-Giving into anxious impulses takes you off your task and often increases unwanted anxiety.
+Anxious compulsions are often intrusive and have painful consequences.
+They are unwanted thoughts, impulsive actions, or uncontrollable feelings.
+Giving into anxious compulsions takes you off your task and often increases unwanted anxiety.

 Picture this: You’re in the middle of a task, a nice thought, a conversation, or even just relaxing, and then suddenly you find yourself doing something else, flooded with anxiety, or just bombarded with worry thoughts.
-Anxious impulses can have a BUTTERFLY EFFECT.
-One anxious impulse flutters into another negative emotion, more unwanted thoughts, or a task you didn’t anticipate.
+Anxious compulsions can have a BUTTERFLY EFFECT.
+One anxious compulsion flutters into another negative emotion, more unwanted thoughts, or a task you didn’t anticipate.

-Allowing yourself to ward off anxious impulses and become fully engaged in one task at a time increases positive emotions, ability to focus, and overall better health and brain functioning.
+Allowing yourself to ward off unwanted anxiety type actions and become fully engaged in one task at a time increases positive emotions, ability to focus, and overall better health and brain functioning.
 The deeper and richer the engagement in the present moment the more rewards you’ll gain.
 Being fully present and engaged has been known to increase positive feelings, empathy, focus, health, and brain functioning.

-Improve your ability to be present, focus on one task at a time, and ward off anxious impulses with these 4 tips:
+Improve your ability to be present, focus on one task at a time, and ward off anxious compulsions with these 4 tips:

 Awareness: Become aware of the moment you sense a change.
 This can be through a sudden feeling, a thought, or a remembrance of something you should do.